Blendify/blender-manual/blender_docs/manual/physics/soft_body/forces/exterior.rst

    Shock absorber description.

-Imagine the vertex is connected with it's target through a spring Fig. :ref:`fig-softbody-force-exterior-shock`.
+Imagine the vertex is connected with its target through a spring Fig. :ref:`fig-softbody-force-exterior-shock`.

 Default
    This parameter defines how strong the influence of this spring is.
 A strength of 1 means,